rita-barbosa/LAPR5-2425/docs/sprint-1/1220738/us-5.1.18/readme.md

 - The doctor is able to see the requisitions they have made and if that requisition has not been scheduled then they can ask to remove it from the system.
 - After choosing to remove a certain requisition, the system will ask for a confirmation, as a lot of data will be changed if that were to happen
 - The doctor can then confirm and after having done so, the system will remove the requisition from the system.
-- For the sake of this User Story, removing from the system will mean removing from a patient's file and the requisition list.
 - The system will then inform the Planning module of that change and updates the schedule if that were relying on this requisition.

 As explained by the client and acceptance criteria, after having removed this requistion from the system, it is not possible to revert that process.